-This is according to Fosters Kalaile, Country Manager at Business Partners Malawi (BUSINESS/PARTNERS) who says that without a realistic and well-managed budget, a business is much like a boat without sails – without direction and likely headed nowhere.
+This is according to Jean-Claude Mutajogire, Country Manager at Business Partners Rwanda (BUSINESS/PARTNERS) who says that without a realistic and well-managed budget, a business is much like a boat without sails – without direction and likely headed nowhere.

-She describes a cash-flow statement as a vital management tool that should be referred back to constantly, and not only on an annual basis.
-“The control of cash-flow, adherence to payment deadlines and the management of creditors and debtors are all fundamental aspects that will determine the success of a business," says Kalaile.
+He describes a cash-flow statement as a vital management tool that should be referred back to constantly, and not only on an annual basis.
+“The control of cash-flow, adherence to payment deadlines and the management of creditors and debtors are all fundamental aspects that will determine the success of a business," says Mutajogire.

 Refer back to historical financial statements: Instead of only conducting an annual financial review, entrepreneurs are advised to refer back to their historical financial statements on a regular basis.
 This will help predict sales dips and rising expenses before it is too late.
 Regularly updating a budget and a statement of cash-flow will enable business owners to keep an eye on where money is spent, and allow them to cut back where applicable.

 Simple is better: Mutajogire says that budgeting need not be a complicated exercise for business owners and a simple spreadsheet is more than enough to manage an annual budget.
 Although employing an accountant to draw up the financial statements is an advantage for some entrepreneurs, they should take care to ensure that they know exactly what the accountant is doing at all times and that they understand the statements.

 Plan wisely: Sensible budgets will help business owners plan for challenging financial times, and provide guidance for when there is extra cash available.
 Plans on how to cope when the business suffers an unexpected knock in sales or income should also be included.